×

-Summary: While legally insolvent and ordered to close by the Singapore High Court in mid-2024, Charaku Pte Ltd (trading as Popsical) allegedly continued to charge thousands of consumers for over a year.
+Summary: While legally insolvent and ordered to close by the Singapore High Court in mid-2024, Charaku Pte Ltd (trading as Popsical or Popsical Karaoke) allegedly continued to charge thousands of consumers for over a year.
 Users report unauthorized price hikes, duplicate billing, and an inability to cancel subscriptions.

 1. The "Zombie" Charges